Prince Charles’ charity stops accepting Huawei donations

 - Federal shutdown delays start of commercial passenger flights from Paine Field in Everett

-It said: “We regret that decisions of this sort are being taken as a result of ill-informed and unfounded discourse about Huawei.”
+“We regret that decisions of this sort are being taken as a result of ill-informed and unfounded discourse about Huawei,” it said.

+Tensions between China and the U.S. and its Western allies spiked last month after Canada arrested Huawei’s chief financial officer, Meng Wanzhou, on a U.S. extradition request alleging she lied to banks about trade with Iran.

+Polish authorities arrested a Huawei sales director along with a Polish cybersecurity expert this month on charges of spying for China, fueling espionage concerns.

 Last week, Oxford University said it was suspending research grants and donations from Huawei.
+Britain’s defense secretary and intelligence chief have both voiced concerns about the company’s involvement in 5G networks.